Retinal Vein Occlusion (Eye Stroke): Symptoms, Causes, Diagnosis, and Treatment Options

 Smoking can contribute to the development of RVO and can make it harder for your body to heal.
 Quitting smoking can help to reduce your risk of developing further complications.

 It's important to remember that early detection and treatment are key to preserving your vision and preventing further damage to your eyes.
-If you are experiencing any vision changes or have any of the risk factors associated with RVO or eye stroke, it's important to schedule an appointment with our optometrist for an evaluation.
+If you are experiencing any vision changes or have any of the risk factors associated with RVO or eye stroke, it's important to schedule an appointment with your optometrist for an evaluation.

 Understanding the Root Causes of Retinal Vein Occlusion or Eye Stroke